 The Macedonian enhanced NDC is developed within the UNDP Climate Promise Initiative.
 The enhanced NDC has more ambitious mitigation targets build upon both energy and non-energy sectors, and considers crosscutting areas: gender, various co-benefits; private sector engagement and SDGs linkages.
 Moreover, the Macedonian enhanced mitigation targets is a step towards the alignment with the EU ambitious Green Deal for making Europe the first climate neutral continent by 2050.

-Below you can find the background and analytical documents:
+Below you can find the background and analytical documents relevant to the Macedonian Enhanced Nationally Determined Contributions on Climate Change:

-Report on NDC – SDG synergies and trade-offs in Macedonian conditions
+NDC & SDG synergies and trade-offs in Macedonian conditions

 Private sector share in climate change mitigation efforts - Case study: Industry sector